ilyanosovsky/Court_App/README.md

 # Court App

 Welcome to the Court App!
-This is a social media platform designed for tennis enthusiasts to connect, share, and engage with each other.
-The app provides various features for users to discover tennis courts, schedule matches, and connect with other players.
+This is a social media platform designed to solve the challenges faced by tennis enthusiasts when it comes to finding partners and courts to play on.
+The app provides a comprehensive solution with features that empower users to connect, share, and engage with fellow players.

 ![Court App Screenshot](./main-dark.png)
 ![Court App Screenshot](./main-light.png)